-However, if there is clear convincing evidence that the release of such information would jeopardize an ongoing criminal investigation or the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence, such information may be withheld until that damage is no longer likely to occur.
-This log is available to the general public at the UNK Police Department Office located in the Facilities Building, at 2501 19th Avenue Kearney, NE and is maintained for a minimum of 60-days.
-Requests for crime log information in excess of the 60-day period will be honored within 2- business days.
+This log is available to the public during normal business hours at the UNK Police Department Office located in the Facilities Building, at 2501 19th Avenue Kearney, NE and is maintained for a minimum of sixty (60) days.
+Requests for Crime log information older than the sixty (60) day period will be honored within two (2) business days.

-Disclose and provide to the U.S. Department of Education, crime statistics for incidents that occur on campus, in unobstructed public areas immediately adjacent to or running through the campus and at certain non-campus facilities, including Greek housing and remote classrooms.
+Disclose and provide to the U.S. Department of Education, crime statistics for incidents that occur on-campus, in unobstructed public areas immediately adjacent to, or running through the campus, and at certain non-campus facilities, including Greek housing and remote classrooms.